alejandroliu/0ink.net/_posts/2013-06-02-video-tips.md

 title: Media Tips
 ---

+This is an article about different media (and more specifically) video files can be manipulated.

+This is just for historical purposes as now almost everything can be done using `ffmpeg` and the right options.

 *   [libmp4v2](http://code.google.com/p/mp4v2/) contains:
     *   mp4art - to extract a picture (or coverart from mp4)
     *   mp4info - to get meta data from mp4 streams